etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_field_to_a_Window_Tab.md

 ### Add the fields to the window

 The process to add new fields to an existing window is the same as the one to add fields to a new (empty) window.
-Going to Application Dictionary | Window, Tabs and Fields, we need to search for the _Production Run_ window.
+Going to `Application Dictionary > Window, Tabs and Fields`, we need to search for the _Production Run_ window.
 Then, for that window, mark its _Incidence_ tab.

 ![](/assets/developer-guide/etendo-classic/how-to-guides/How_to_add_a_field_to_a_Window_tab_0.png)